Watershed Staff Rescues Severely Injured Bald Eagle at Reservoir #1

 February 14, 2020.

-Watershed Specialist, James West, was making his weekly rounds on January 10 to inspect Reservoir #1, when he noticed a young American Bald Eagle hanging upside down from a high tree branch.
+Watershed Specialist, James West, was making his weekly rounds on January 10 to inspect Reservoir #1, when he noticed a young American Bald Eagle hanging upside down from a tree branch.
 Upon further inspection, West found the young eagle tangled in a fishing line and lure.

 West called Lake Warden Chris Horrell, who then quickly called Wild at Heart – a wildlife rehabilitation nonprofit in Piedmont, SC – to help staff remove the bird from the tree and provide medical assistance.